osohq/oso/docs/getting-started/rbac.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As long as roles have the same permissions across all tenants, ``role_allow`` rules can be used to specify roleRole-permission mappings permissions, as with single-tenant roles.
+As long as roles have the same permissions across all tenants, ``role_allow`` rules can be used to specify role-permission mappings, as with single-tenant roles.

 .. code-block:: polar
     :class: no-select